LBCrion/sfwbar/doc/sfwbar.rst

   Override a GTK icon theme.

 TriggerAction <trigger>, <action>
-  execute an action when a trigger is emitted.
+  Execute an action when a trigger is emitted.
 Trigger is a string, an action is any valid action, as described in the Actions section.

+Define <identifier> = <expression>
+  Define an expression macro.
+Once declared, an <identifier> used in any expression will be expanded into an <expression>.

 bar
 ---